 PIKOLIT

-Pikolit is a variety used to make wines of a special quality.
 It has won the sympathies of wine lovers with its bouquet, which is reminiscent of dried fruit and honey.
-Its flavour makes it a sweet harmonious wine with high extract content.

 REBULA

 Ribolla (Rebula) is a variety of superior quality that shows itself mainly in its distinctive fruity bouquet.
-The wine is light-bodied, drinkable and fruity with a refined, harmonious, rather intense and long-lasting flavour.

 MALVAZIJA

-Malvasia is a wine with distinctive and quite intense fruity aroma.
 It boasts a full body and high extract, contributing to a harmonious long-lasting flavour.

 SAUVIGNON